tfsojon/bairaktaris-de/content/english/services/heart-valve.md

 logo: "images/services/mechanical-heart-valve-newf.jpg"
 ---

-**Τhe Cardiovascular Surgery Clinics of Mediterraneo Hospital offers the full range of surgical treatment for cardiac valve diseases.
-In this sector, during the last years, a lot of new surgical methods were developed.**

 ### Range of treatment – Heart valve surgery in adults

 - Replacement of mitral and aortic valve with biological and mechanical valves.